deniskyashif/blog/content/posts/2026-04-04-ddd-lean-aggregates.md

 This keeps the model honest: local invariants stay in aggregates, cross-aggregate rules live in domain services, and orchestration lives in application services.

-This approach is better for three reasons.
+This approach is better for several reasons.

 1. **Performance**: each write touches fewer tables and rows, so queries are faster and locks are smaller.
 2. **Concurrency**: two users can update different parts of the same project (for example tasks and documents) with less contention.
 3. **Maintainability**: business rules are grouped by true consistency boundary, which keeps each model smaller and easier to reason about.

 There is one implication: some rules that used to live in one in-memory object now span aggregates.
 We enforce those rules explicitly during command handling (typically through a small application-service flow that invokes domain logic).
 In other words, we trade a little orchestration complexity for a much healthier model under real production load.

 ## Common Pitfalls